singe/yellow/README.md

 If you have a suitable default built environment (e.g. build-essential on debian based systems or build-base on alpine based systems), you can compile libyellow or yellow very simply.

+You can see simple end-to-end example of Building and Installing yellow in the `Dockerfile`.

 ### yellow

 `gcc -o yellow yellow.c canary32.c`